scotentSD/Tutorials/_docs/Content/VSCode.md

-Once you have used a feature several times, it starts to appear in the **Right Click** menu **Right Click** menu:
+Once you have used a feature several times, it starts to appear in the **Right Click** menu.

+**Right Click** menu:
 ![VS Code : Right Click Menu](https://scotentsd.github.io/tutorials/images/rightclick.png){:height="40%" width="40%"}